 The Kunstmuseum Bern is one of the oldest art museums in Switzerland.
 At the present time, the collection comprises over 4,000 paintings and sculptures as well as some 45,000 drawings, prints, photographs, videos and films.
 As a result the museum has in its care not only one of the leading and most diverse collections in Switzerland but also enjoys international standing.
 Works by Ferdinand Hodler, Paul Klee, Albert Anker, Pablo Picasso, Franz Gertsch, Vincent van Gogh, Meret Oppenheim and many other artists have made the Kunstmuseum Bern an institution of international renown.
 Additionally, the Kunstmuseum Bern inherited the legacy of Cornelius Gurlitt in 2014.
 In response to the controversial history of this outstanding and meanwhile world-famous collection, the Kunstmuseum Bern has established the first provenance research department in Switzerland.
 The Kunstmuseum Bern not only presents its permanent collection but likewise mounts thematic and comprehensive solo exhibitions.

 In The World But Don’t Know the World by El Anatsui is a joint acquisition by Stedelijk Museum Amsterdam and Kunstmuseum Bern.
-Acquired with support of the Vereniging Rembrandt (thanks in part to its Titus Fonds, its Themafonds Naoorlogse en Hedendaagse kunst and its Coleminks Fonds), the Mondriaan Fund, the BankGiro Loterij and Stiftung GegenwART, with special thanks to the SIGG COLLECTION.
+Acquired with support of the Vereniging Rembrandt (thanks in part to its Titus Fonds, its Themafonds Naoorlogse en Hedendaagse kunst and its Coleminks Fonds), her Van Rijn Fonds, the Mondriaan Fund, the BankGiro Loterij and Stiftung GegenwART, with special thanks to the SIGG COLLECTION.